ReDI-School/advanced-java/README.md

 **Sessions:**
-- We have ~6 sessions
-- Please add a rough structure what to cover in which session
 - Session 1:
+  - Module: What is the problem we want to solve?
+Break it down: Requirements.
+  - Outcome: Setup Documentation
 - Session 2:
+  - Module: Application context Spin up a springboot application
+  - Outcome: Springboot application: "Hello world", Everyone is using the same build tool
 - Session 3:
+  - Module: Dependency Injection, MVCS
+  - Outcome: Business logic and unit tests
 - Session 4:
+  - Module: API Design, REST, HTTP/Status, Swagger
+  - Outcome: Outcome: Implement APIs in Springboot (controller side) Skeletton setup
 - Session 5:
+  - Module: Testing, Testing with Postman, Optional: Retrofit, Optional: Integration test
+  - Outcome: Have tests for the application
 - Session 6:
+  - Module: RECAP / REVIEW Challenge / transfer the knowledge to another exercise
+  - Outcome: Transferred learnings to new project

 ## 2. Month - Databases
 **Goal:** Create a CRUD app
+**Problem:** Enhanced URL Shortener

 **Core Knowledge:** Databases(NoSQL, RDB, concepts), Create and setup a DB, Connect to a DB, SQL.
 While we teach how to use DBs with Java, we do not teach how to use the db.